psychemedia/storytelling-notes/three-sillies.md

 Close by the town she met a butcher, who asked, —

-"Will you sell that cow.
-Goody?"
+"Will you sell that cow, Goody?"

 "Yes, that I will," she answered.